 The French madeleine is a traditional small cake from Commercy and Liverdun, two little cities of the Lorraine region in northeastern France.
-It’s definitively the perfect accompaniment to your afternoon cup of tea or coffee.
-The French madeleine is also a beautiful present to give to your friends or family!

 Ingredients for 20 French madeleines